overtonpolicy/osf-ure-importer-plugin/README.md

 The [RUNTIME.md](RUNTIME.md) document provides details about the tools, features, and existing codebase.
 It provides more guidance for active development.

-# Overview

-The repo functions both as a fully functional python flask environment and also as a codebase to accomplish the plugin tasks in a standalone context.
-This should allow for easier incorporation into the OSF codebase, if desired.

-Otherwise, here is a description of the folder layout:
-* `bin/`: Executable files to start a development flask server and to get the metadata from the collection for the better search features
-* `conf/`: Holds yaml files with account-specific information and API keys - see the credentials section below.

 # About the URE Methods Project